taofit/csv-json/README.md

-# fullstack-engineer assignment

-# What to do

-1. Fork the repository
-2. Solve the assignment below
-3. Create a pull request in your forked repo, write a short description of your solution and flag for any constraints and/or trade-offs in your code.
-Treat it as you would like to treat any PR at work
-4. Ask your contact person for reviewers to assign to your PR.
-Hopefully you'll exchange some comments & feedback before having a follow up discussion in person or online.

-# Assignment
+# Project description

-The task is to construct a HTTP server, written in go, that listens on `http://localhost:8080`, takes in a hierarchy of items in a flat structure (`CSV`), and returns it as a nested hierarchical structure (`JSON`).
+The project is to build a HTTP server, that listens on `http://localhost:8080`, then it takes in a hierarchy of items in a flat structure (`CSV`), and returns it as a nested hierarchical structure (`JSON`).

 ## Running the tests

 The tests are defined in `io_test.go` and can be run with `go test`.

-Note that the code can be written in any language of choice (e.g. Python, Java, Scala, Go etc).

 ## The task